HAYWOOD STREET RESPITE

 Haywood Street Respite is a safe place for eight homeless adults at a time to rest, get three meals a day, and be helped in other ways to “get back on their feet” following discharge from the hospital.
 It is short-term care in a home-like setting for folks who are too ill or frail to recover on the streets after surgery or acute illness.

-We welcomed our first Friend to Respite in January 2014 and since then have had the privilege to be in community with nearly 500 others.
+We welcomed our first Friend to Respite in January 2014 and since then have had the privilege to be in community with more than 500 others.
 Friends who stay with us have fewer hospital readmissions, are more likely to attend follow-up clinic appointments, and the majority — 9 out of 10 — go somewhere other than camping upon discharge.

 As with all other Haywood Street ministries, relationships are a source of transformation, restoration and healing in the Respite.